Posts

 Image

-Financial Fitness Freedom From Debt by Mike Peek We began the year, 2006, deeply in consumer debt.
+Freedom From Debt by Mike Peek We began the year, 2006, deeply in consumer debt.
 We were a household of four, husband, wife, with two children: a boy, and a girl.
 We had good jobs and were driving new automobiles.
 From the outside, we were living the American dream; however, we were in a budgetary crisis.
 We were living paycheck to paycheck.
 It was as if our checking account was a money laundering service, moving money from our employer to the debt industry.
 I was a master juggler; therefore, we never missed a payment and had FICO scores above 800.
 I knew what we would have available, after making credit card payments, automobile payments, mortgage payments, and utility bills to spend on groceries, clothing, and lifestyle.
 We would use the amount, between what we owed, and the credit limit to pay for things.
 I was even able to predict interest, thereby, avoiding going over the credit limits.
-It would be a strain for awhile, then we would get a credit card in the mail...
+It would be a strain for awhile, then we would get a credit card in the mail with a 0% transfer...